hmrc/email-verification/README.md

 {
   "credId":"0000000026936462",
   "continueUrl":"/student-tax-checker/verify-email/journey-completed",
-  "origin":"stc", // Will be displayed in the email as signature if labels.en.userFacingServiceName is null "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.en.pageTitle is null "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
+  "origin":"stc", // Will be displayed in the email as signature if labels.en.userFacingServiceName is missing "deskproServiceName":"student-tax-checker",  // Optional, if absent then 'origin' will be used "accessibilityStatementUrl":"/accessibility-statement/stc", "pageTitle": "Student Tax Checker", // Optional, will be displayed in the email as sub title if labels.en.pageTitle is missing
+  "backUrl": "/student-tax-checker/verify-email/journey-start", // Optional; if provided, all pages will contain a "back" link to this URL
   "email": {
       "address":"johnsmith@hotmail.com",